All Episodes

 We don't know yet.

-But you hit what she the the what did she say?
+But what did she say?

-The um the sexual innuendo.
+The sexual innuendo?

-Well, Hell's Bell's here, folks.
+Well, hell's bells here, folks.

-When they put out this whole notion of a joint ticket, it was Hillary who said she should be on top of the ticket.
+It was Hillary who said she should be on top of the ticket.

 Wow, look at the prejudices and the biases that these Democrats take.

-They're the ones that determine whether or not there's a racist comment or not, based on their own prejudices.
+They're the ones that determine whether or not there's a racist comment or not based on their own prejudices.

 I wish to issue an apology to Hillary Clinton.